How to prevent your Mac from sleeping

 Is it ok to permanently prevent a Mac from sleeping?

-So if you do decide to permanently switch it off, you'll need to make sure you regularly clear your RAM, especially if you start to notice your Mac getting a bit slow or glitchy.
+So if you do decide to permanently switch it off, you'll need to make sure you regularly optimize your Mac performance, especially if you start to notice it's getting a bit slow or glitchy.

-The Maintenence module in CleanMyMac is the perfect tool for the job.
-It helps to clean up your temporary memory in just a few clicks and boost your Mac's performance.
+The Performance feature in CleanMyMac is the perfect solution for the job.
+It helps to keep your Mac in shape with just a few clicks.

-This quick tip will really help you stay on top of your system's performance if you fully turn off sleep mode permanently.
+This routine will help you stay on top of your system's performance if you fully turn off sleep mode permanently.

 How to schedule sleep on Mac